Criterion Closet

-The Criterion Closet is a film closet owned and stocked by The Criterion Collection, a home video distribution company based in New York City with a specific emphasis on licensing, restoring, and distributing "important classic and contemporary films."
+The Criterion Closet is a film closet owned and stocked by the Criterion Collection, a home video distribution company based in New York City with a specific emphasis on licensing, restoring, and distributing "important classic and contemporary films".

-Located in their office, the film closet contains every title distributed by Criterion, totaling over 1,700 films.
+Located in their office, the film closet contains every title distributed by Criterion, totaling over 1,700 films by about 600 directors from more than 50 countries.
 Criterion invites prominent people in the film industry to visit the closet and talk about films that have been meaningful to them while filming them for the company's YouTube channel.
 According to The New York Times, it was formerly a "disused bathroom" before being repurposed.

 History

-In 2010, director Guillermo del Toro visited the Criterion office, during which he was filmed making his selections from the Criterion Closet.
-There, he made picks including The Red Shoes by Michael Powell and Emeric Pressburger, Crumb by Terry Zwigoff, and Paths of Glory by Stanley Kubrick.
+In 2010, director Guillermo del Toro visited the Criterion office, during which he was filmed with an iPhone making his selections from the Criterion Closet.
+There, he made picks including Stanley Donen's Charade, Ingmar Bergman's The Magician, Terry Zwigoff's Crumb, and others.

 Since then, Criterion has filmed over two hundred individuals making their own selections from the Criterion Closet in a video series called Closet Picks.
-Past visitors have included Bill Hader, Martin Scorsese, Park Chan-wook, Cate Blanchett, Bong Joon-ho, Ayo Edebiri, Charli XCX, and many others.
+Past visitors have included Bill Hader, Martin Scorsese, Park Chan-wook, Cate Blanchett, Bong Joon-ho, Ayo Edebiri, Charli XCX and Todd Field, who told The New York Times, "There's no cynicism in the closet.
+It's all love.
+It's all about why people do what they do and how powerful movies are for us."

-In 2024, for the company's 40th anniversary, Criterion built a replica of the Criterion Closet inside of a van.
-The van's debut at the New York Film Festival during weekends in September and October was highly attended, with some visitors waiting as long as 10 hours in line to get inside of the van and purchase Criterion titles.
+In 2024, for the company's 40th anniversary, Criterion built a replica of the Criterion Closet inside of an 18-foot van.
+The van's debut at the New York Film Festival during weekends in September and October were highly attended, with some visitors waiting as long as 10 hours in line to get inside of the van and purchase Criterion titles.
+The van also appeared at the Toronto International Film Festival in September 2025 and the 61st Chicago International Film Festival in October 2025.

-The YouTube series has gained much popularity in the last few years, with eight of the twenty most popular Closet Picks videos being from the last two years, as of August 2025.